 STEP #1 Decide what you have to work with

 All journalism tells a story.
-And having a rough idea of the story you want to tell before you hit the streets with your camcorder will make it easier.
+And having a rough idea of the story you want to tell before you hit the streets with your camcorder or mobile phone will make it easier.

 Some questions you might want to ask